jhipster/jhipster-lite/documentation/guides.md

 ## Simple Java library

-You can use the following modules, applying by respecting this order:
+You can use the following modules, by respecting this order:

 - init
 - maven